 The Aquifer Protection Program, established by the State of Connecticut is used to identify critical water supply aquifers and to protect them from pollution by managing land use.
 Protection requires coordinated responsibilities shared by the state, municipality and water companies to ensure a safe and plentiful supply of public drinking water for present and future generations.
-These regulations can be viewed on the Town's website @ http://www.townofmanchester.org/planning/AquiferProtectionAgency.cfm.
+These regulations can be viewed on the Town's website at http://planningl.townofmanchester.org/index.cfm/development-applications-regulations-and-maps/aquifer-protection-agency/